Hi, I’m Michelé.

 A bit more about me…

 Over the span of my 10+ years of experience in the social work field, I have gained valuable insights that has influenced a social justice and trauma-informed approach as a psychotherapist.
 My unique blend of social work and psychotherapy allows me to provide comprehensive and compassionate care to those seeking support.
-I believe that true well-being encompasses not just the absence of distress, but also a strong sense of self, connection to your cultural roots, and liberation from internal and external oppressions while navigating issues related to race based trauma, ancestral trauma, and identity suppression.
+I believe that healing requires a toolkit as diverse as the individuals I serve.
+My work is grounded in a client-centered approach, meaning you are the expert of your own life.
+I am here to provide the clinical guidance and steady support to help you unlock your own truth.

 Credentials